ymoustafa25/BIS15W2021_ymoustafa/lab4/lab4_hw.md

 snek <- filter(homerange, taxon == "snakes")
 view(snek)
 ```
-## Western worm snake is the smallest, they are a non-venomous snakes that mostly eat earthworms  ##
+## 	namaqua dwarf adder is the smallest, they are venomous snakes that may be the smallest vipers ##

 ## Push your final code to GitHub!
 Please be sure that you check the `keep md` file in the knit preferences.